Economic history of Somalia: Scientific socialism 1970 to 1975

 Siad Barre emphasized the great economic successes of the socialist experiment, a claim that had some truth in the first five years of the revolution.
 In this period, the government reorganized the sole milk-processing plant to make it more productive; established tomato-canning, wheat flour, pasta, cigarette, and match factories; opened a plant that manufactured cardboard boxes and polyethylene bags; and established several grain mills and a petroleum refinery.
 In addition, the state put into operation a meat-processing plant in Chisimayu, as well as a fish-processing factory in Laas Qoray northeast of Erigavo.
 The state worked to expand sugar operations in Giohar and to build a new sugar-processing facility in Afgooye.
 In three of the four leading light industries – canned meats, milk, and textiles – there were increases in output between 1969 and 1975.

 Progress in the early socialist period was not uniform, however.
 The government heralded various programs in the transport, packaging, irrigation, drainage, fertilization, and spraying of the banana crop.
 Yet, despite the boom year of 1972, banana exports declined.

+Barre's economic record was frequently linked to broader assessments of his government's low levels of corruption.
+Although many scholars of military rule in Africa argued that military regimes were often as corrupt as the civilian administrations they replaced, Somalia under Barre was frequently identified as an exception.
+One observed that the 1969 coup had brought to power "almost puritanical officers" who sharply reduced corruption, while a 1975 investigative hearing before a U.S. Senate subcommittee likewise identified Somalia as one of the least corrupt countries in Africa.
+Fiscal discipline contrasted sharply with the preceding civilian administration, where financial mismanagement was reported to be so pervasive that the government was unable to produce a complete fiscal report because of administrative irregularities.
+Whereas the national budget had recorded continuous deficits since independence, Barre's government achieved Somalia's first budget surplus in 1971, with the surplus subsequently allocated to development projects.

+Somalia's socialist government undertook a marked expansion of the state’s capacity to collect revenue, an achievement widely seen as symbolising a break from the administrative weakness of the civilian era.
+Whereas the previous government had struggled to enforce taxation even in urban centers.
+The post 1969 government extended tax collection into rural and nomadic bush areas, reaching rural communities in the bush that had largely fallen outside the state’s fiscal reach.This institutional strengthening corresponded in a rise in tax revenue.
+From 1970 onward, tax revenue doubled by 1975.